 Ensure Your Space Is Quiet and Calm

 Ensuring you have a calm, quiet, and relaxing space for your Reiki session to occur is one of the most important things you will want to guarantee before you begin the session.
-However, this only applies to those who have Reiki practitioners coming into their home or if they have chosen to do a session virtually.
+However, this only applies to those who have Reiki practitioners coming into their homes or if they have chosen to do a session virtually.
 If that’s not the case, you can skip this step as your Reiki practitioner will cover all of this, providing you with a quiet and calm space.

-If you are at home, there are a few things you should consider when it comes to the setting of where your session is taking place.
+If you are at home, there are a few things you should consider when it comes to the setting where your session is taking place.
 This includes:

 - Ensuring you have room to do your session or a space you will not be disturbed.
 Take some time before your session to let others in your house know that you want privacy for the next hour or so.

 - Make sure you have somewhere in your space where you can lie down, whether on a couch or a blanket on the ground.
 Whatever you choose, make sure you will be comfortable laying there for anywhere from 20-90 minutes (depending on your session length).